-What are the Requirements to becoming, and staying, an official Neighborhood Watch Group?
+What are the requirements for becoming and staying an official Neighborhood Watch Group?

-- 1. Contact the Neighborhood Watch (NW) Coordinator at 480-312-2834 to set up and host your first meeting.
+- 1. Contact the Neighborhood Watch (NW) Coordinator at 480-312-2835 to set up and host your first meeting.
 The Coordinator or another designated City representative must be at your initial meeting. - 2.
 Submit the "NW Captain Information Sheet" to the NW Coordinator. - 3.
 Hold a minimum of 1 meeting, separate from an HOA annual meeting, per year after that.
 City of Scottsdale representatives do not need to be present at these subsequent meetings.
 These meetings can be social in nature (parties, book clubs, etc...) or informative (guest speaker, CPR session, etc...), but need to include/invite all households within your boundaries. - 4.
 Sign-in sheets must be provided to the Coordinator after EACH MEETING via one of the following:

-Mail: 7506 E. Indian School Road, Scottsdale, AZ 85251 E-mail: rheyl@scottsdaleaz.gov Fax: 480-312-2888 (Attn: Ross Heyl) Please retain the original for your records.
+Mail: 7506 E. Indian School Road, Scottsdale, AZ 85251

+E-mail: jpetermann@scottsdaleaz.gov Please retain the original for your records.

-5. To obtain an official NW sign, submit a "NW Sign Request" Form with \$45 per sign after your second meeting has been held.
+5. To obtain an official NW sign, submit a "NW Sign Request" with \$45 per sign after your second meeting has been held.
 Failure to meet minimum yearly meeting requirements may result in the removal of any sign.